-nade under my supervision (deed description recorded in Book, page, etc.) (other); that the boundaries not surveyed are clearly indicated as drawn from information found in Book, page; that the ratio of precision or positional accuracy as calculated is; that this plat was prepared in accordance with § 47-30 of the North Carolina General Statutes as amended.
+,, certify that this plat was drawn under my supervision from an actual survey nade under my supervision (deed description recorded in Book, page, etc.) other); that the boundaries not surveyed are clearly indicated as drawn from information found in Book, page; that the ratio of precision or positional accuracy as calculated is; that this plat was prepared in accordance with § 47-30 of the North Carolina General Statutes as amended.
 Witness my original signature, license number and seal this day of , A.D., .
-Seal or Stamp Professional Land Surveyor License Number #
+Professional Land Surveyor License Number #